Setareh Law

 Take Detailed Photos of the Damage after a Car Accident

-It’s extremely important that you take pictures of the damage sustained by your car and by any other cars involved in the accident.
+It’s extremely important that you take pictures of the vehicle damage sustained by your car and by any other cars involved in the accident.
 Take pictures of everything from slight scuff marks to completely totaled vehicles.
 Don’t forget to take pictures of any debris that may have broken loose from the car or cars during the accident.
 This includes shattered glass, broken doors, ruined tires, and anything else that may have been broken or destroyed due to the impact of the crash.

 Weather often plays a huge role in car accidents.
 If the roads were slippery due to rain or flooding, or they were not passable due to snow or ice, you will want to capture such conditions on film.
 Some accidents have taken place because of the way that the sun hit a driver’s windshield.
 Capture as much of this imagery as you can so that your car accident lawyers will have as much evidence to work with as possible.